Youssef23Youssef/Youssef23Youssef/README.md

 # Who am I ?
-I’m Joe, a computer science student with a strong background in Math and reverse engineering.
+I’m Youssef, a computer science student with a strong background in Math and reverse engineering.
 I’ve been involved in Solidity contests and CTFs, with a growing focus on zero-knowledge (ZK) systems and advanced cryptography concepts.

 Documenting my journy on [X](https://x.com/Youssef23__)